 Any concerned relevant person can make a complaint about the use of a restrictive practice to the NDIS commission.

 What happens if there is a regulated restrictive practice used in my service that is not part of a behaviour support plan?

-This is most likely to be an unauthorised use of a restrictive practice.
-If so, the implementing service provider needs to report this as a reportable incident to the NDIS Commission within 5 days of the service provider being made aware of this occurrence.
+If a restrictive practice is not included in a participant’s behaviour support plan the implementing provider needs to report this as a reportable incident to the NDIS Commission within 5 days of the provider being made aware of this occurrence.

 What about a one off use of a regulated restrictive practice to manage a crisis?